Azure/azure-sdk/docs/java/design.md

 Consumers will use one or more _service clients_ to access Azure services, plus a set of model classes and other supporting types.
 Both synchronous APIs and asynchronous APIs are supported.

+TODO: Consolidate this section with Network Requests section in the new structure.

 ### Async API

 {% include requirement/MUST id="java-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient`.
 More than one service client may be offered for a single service.